Fitness to study

 Suspending your studies

-Less commonly, you may be asked to suspend your studies for a period of time.
+Less commonly, we may need you to suspend your studies for a period of time.
 This should give you the time to recover from any health issue and/or address any circumstances that have been impacting the situation so that you can return to your studies in a stronger position.
 We will give you any conditions of that suspension in writing soon after the meeting.

 Withdrawal from your studies